Victim Advocate Program

 Who is Eligible to Receive Services?

-You are eligible to receive our services if you are currently enrolled at:
+You are eligible to receive our services if you are:

 - TCC University Partners (including Flagler College, Saint Leo University, and Thomas University)